acut3/acut3.github.io/_posts/2020-12-13-intigriti-december-xss-challenge.md

 * Set it to `init` to get another go at `calc()` and its coveted `eval`.
-The problem is that without a way of changing the URL's query parameters between rounds, it would just endlessly execute the same thing over and over again every time the even pops.
+The problem is that without a way of changing the URL's query parameters between rounds, it would just endlessly execute the same thing over and over again every time the event pops.

 * Or, set it to one of the button's event handler, which do modify the query parameters before calling `init` again.
 However it doesn't give us enough